ccarpenterg/introNLP/README.md

 In the previous notebook, we trained an embedding layer from scratch using a subwords representation of around 8,000 tokens.
 Now we will be working with pretrained sentence embeddings that have been trained on the Google News dataset (200 billion words).

 Each IMDB review is fed to the pretrained sentence embedding layer and subsequently converted into a vector.
 This vector is the processed by a shallow neural network of 3 layers: input layer, hidden layer and output layer.

+We use two different pretrained sentence embeddings and try two different approaches for training our neural network.
+In one case we freeze our pretrained sentence embeddings' weights and in the other, we fine-tune them.

 Notebook:
 ([Jupyter nbviewer](https://nbviewer.jupyter.org/github/ccarpenterg/introNLP/blob/master/02b_NLP_and_neural_networks.ipynb))